ssakuh/ASUS-Z170-Maximus-VIII-HERO-6700k-OpenCore/README.md

 It works perfectly on macOS Catalina (10.15.6).
 FCPX GPU rendering works smoothly.
 HDR can be enabled.
 Sleep, Airdrop and Handoff are supported.

+### Known issues
+ - ASMedia USB3.1 (both Type A and C) do not carry data, but they charge with 1,4A
+ - Thunderbolt 3 not available
+ - you tell me

 ### Hardware
 | Item | Brand | Model | Kext | Comment |
 |-----|-----|-----|-----|-----|